Set the mobile device management authority

-- After you change to the new MDM authority, the compliance data in the Microsoft Intune admin center can take up to a week to accurately report.
-However, the compliance states in Azure Active Directory and on the device will be accurate so the device is still be protected.
+After you change to the new MDM authority, the compliance data in the Microsoft Intune admin center can take up to a week to accurately report.
+However, the compliance states in Microsoft Entra ID and on the device are accurate so the device is still protected.

-- Make sure the new settings that are intended to overwrite existing settings have the same name as the previous ones to ensure that the old settings are overwritten.
+Make sure the new settings intended to overwrite existing settings have the same name as the previous ones to ensure that the old settings are overwritten.
 Otherwise, the devices might end up with redundant profiles and policies.

 As a best practice, you should create all management settings and configurations, as well as deployments, shortly after the change to the MDM authority has completed.
 This helps ensure that devices are protected and actively managed during the interim period.

 After you change the MDM authority, perform the following steps to validate that new devices are enrolled successfully to the new authority:

 - Enroll a new device

 - Make sure the newly enrolled device shows up in the new MDM authority.

 - Perform an action, such as Remote Lock, from the Microsoft Intune admin center to the device.
 If it's successful, then the new MDM authority is managing the device.

 If you have issues with specific devices, you can unenroll and re-enroll the devices to get them connected to the new authority and managed as quickly as possible.